JakePartusch/wait-for-netlify-action/README.md

-# Wait for Netlify GitHub Action 🎉
+# Wait for Netlify — A GitHub Action 🎉

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
 This action will wait until the url is available before running the next task.